gdg-garage/gdg-garage.github.io/index.markdown

 There are many similar concepts out there, so maybe it makes sense to also define GDG Garage by what it's _not_.

 GDG Garage is similar, but not synonymous to a hackerspace.
 "A hackerspace is a community-operated workspace where people with common interests, often in computers, technology, science, digital art or electronic art, can meet, socialize and/or collaborate" ([Wikipedia](http://en.wikipedia.org/wiki/Hackerspace)).
 GDG Garage is often not a physical workspace – it's mostly just happening once every two weeks, and it can be set up at different places each time.
-It can be set up in someone's garage or at the public library.
+It can be set up in someone's garage or at the public library or at a café.
 The common interest is software development, and the emphasis is on trying out new things.
 No GDG Garage should be just about meeting or socializing.
 Also, no one in a GDG Garage should be working solely on his or her stuff alone.

 GDG Garage is not a hacker dojo.
 Hacker dojos (and similar co-working places) are operated for profit, open every day, and mostly invite also non-programmers.